 Any dancer who regularly takes private lessons will tell you the immense benefits of doing so.
-Personally I think of regular private coaching is like professional development for your dancing –––opportunities to hone your strengths and work on your weaknesses so that you can grow as a dancer.
+Personally I think of regular private coaching is like professional development for your dancing – opportunities to hone your strengths and work on your weaknesses so that you can grow as a dancer.
 Tailored exclusively to you and your dance goals, privates are an essential part of helping you improve, find your personal dance style, and reach your full potential.

 Private coaching though, only works when you take it seriously, which means doing more than just showing up to each lesson.
 Here are a few tips that will help you get the most out of your private lessons.

 This one may seem obvious, but it’s usually the most neglected.
-It doesn’t matter if you practice in a studio space, or in front of your bathroom mirror, you just have to practice.
+It doesn’t matter if you practice in a studio space or in front of your bathroom mirror, you just have to practice.

-Even if you meet with your coach every week or every few days, if you don’t take the time to practice on your own you won’t master the material and progress, which means you’ll end up repeating lessons.
+Even if you meet with your coach every week or every few days, if you don’t take the time to practice on your own, you won’t master the material and progress, which means you’ll end up repeating lessons.
 That’s not only a waste of your time and money, it’s also frustrating for you and for your coach.

-Yes dancing is about movement, and movement isn’t something that you can write down per say, but you can write out a lot of the more technical principles behind dance, as well as the names of steps, and any notes your instructor gives you.
+Yes, dancing is about movement, and movement isn’t something that you can write down per say, but you can write out a lot of the more technical principles behind dance, as well as the names of steps and any notes your instructor gives you.

 Take notes during or right after your lesson so you can reference them later.
 If you don’t, you’re bound to forget a lot of the material by the time you find time to practice a few days later.
-It’s also helpful to go back to these notes weeks and months and even years from now when you want to brush up on a particular topic.
+It’s also helpful to go back to these notes weeks and months and even years from now, when you want to brush up on a particular topic.

-Taking a quick video of your instructor at the end of your lesson seems like a good idea, but it actually ends up making you a lazy dancer – instead of relying on your brain to store the information you’ve just used your phone to capture everything.
-As you’re filming, you tell yourself that you’re going to use the video to practice, when in reality it’s usually months before you surface that video.
+Taking a quick video of your instructor at the end of your lesson seems like a good idea, but it actually ends up making you a lazy dancer – instead of relying on your brain to store the information, you’ve just used your phone to capture everything.
+As you’re filming, you tell yourself that you’re going to use the video to practice, when in reality it’s usually months before you return to that video.
 The whole thing gives you the illusion that you’re learning the material, when you aren’t.

 Filming yourself practicing, however, is a great use of your smartphone.
 Make it a habit to take a video of yourself dancing every couple of weeks.
 In a few months, you’ll be able to see (literally!) the progress you’ve made, which helps to motivate you in times when you’re frustrated with your dancing.

-As you advance as a dancer, the material you learn in your privates will often be more technical and artistic (read harder and more abstract).
+As you advance as a dancer, the material you learn in your privates will often be more technical and artistic (read: harder and more abstract).
 It’s going to take more time to fully absorb how to apply these elements to your dancing, and you might not see the results of a lesson in your dancing as quickly as you once did.

 Progress takes time, so remember to be patient with yourself and take time to acknowledge your accomplishment when you do finally nail something you’ve been working on.

-This is another one that seems obvious, but is very often forgotten about.
+This is another one that seems obvious but is very often forgotten about.